grafana/loki/docs/sources/clients/promtail/stages/geoip.md

 - `geoip_subdivision_name`: `Missouri`
 - `geoip_subdivision_code`: `MO`

-If only a subset of above labels are required.
-We can chain the above pipeline with `labeldrop` or `labelallow` stage
+If only a subset of these labels are required, you can chain the above pipeline with the `labeldrop` or `labelallow` stage.

-### labelallow
+### labelallow example

 ```yaml
 - regex:
     expression: "^(?P<ip>\S+) .*"